tauseef-ameen/job/README.md

 # job
-A small application which generate random number between 1 to 6 where 6 is considered success.
+A small application that generates random numbers between 1 to 5.
+The application will treat 2 or 5 as success, while any other number will trigger a failure.